theMoor9/blockchain-potential-carnival/cheat_sheets/EN/blockchain_cheatsheet_technical_use.md

 ##### **Table of Contents**
 ###### [§ Addresses](#-Addresses-1)
 - Use Cases
-- The steps
+- The Steps
 ###### [§ Cryptotransactions](#-Cryptotransactions-1)
 - Analogy
-- Mechanics of transactions
+- Mechanics of Transactions
 - Validation of the Proposal
 - Cryptotransactions in Depth
 ###### [§ Scalability](#-Scalability-1)